Software Sprawl Is Draining Your Business. Five Steps to Fix It.

 • Marketing platforms

-• Integrations
+• Integrations and connectors

 • Spreadsheets acting as systems

-This alone often reveals surprises.
+Be thorough.
+This step alone often reveals surprises.

 Step 2: Map Tools to Business Processes

-Next, connect each tool to a process.
+Next, connect each tool to a specific process it supports.

 For example: